philkrause/blackjack-21/README.md

 ![](Blackjack.gif)

-This was built for an assignment for the [Suncoast Developer's Guild](https://suncoast.io/) with _VanillaJS_
+This was built with _VanillaJS_ as an assignment for the [Suncoast Developer's Guild](https://suncoast.io/)